Skip navigation

 Requirements

 Pre-term courses do not carry course credit and therefore cannot be counted toward the overall number of courses required for any SAIS program.
-As mentioned in the course descriptions above, MAIR students who successfully complete Statistics for Data Analysis in Pre-term will have fulfilled the Data Analytics requirement, but will still need to take 16 courses within the MAIR program.
-Likewise, MAIR and MAIA students who successfully complete International Economics I in Pre-Term will have fulfilled one of their economics course requirements, but will still need to complete the required number of courses for their degree program in the fall or spring terms.
+Thus, students who successfully complete a course in preterm will still need to complete the required number of courses for their degree program in the fall or spring terms.
 Successful completion of Pre-term courses is noted with High pass (HP) or Pass (P) on the transcript.
 No mention of Pre-term is noted for failed courses and grades do not affect the student’s grade point average (GPA).

 Prerequisites

-Principles of Economics Prerequisite: Prior to the beginning of Pre-term, MAIR and MAIA students must have successfully completed (or be in the process of completing) a course covering principles of micro- and macroeconomics.
+Principles of Economics Prerequisite: Students interested in taking International Economics 1 in preterm must have successfully completed a course covering principles of micro- and macroeconomics with at least a B- grade.
 Proof of having met this requirement must be provided to the Admissions Office by the start of the Pre-term course.
-If you take the Online Principles of Economics, results will be transferred internally at the school.
-If a student does not pass an approved Principles of Economics course, they will not be allowed to begin their studies at SAIS in the fall term.
-All other students who wish to take advantage of the elective economics courses offered at SAIS Europe are strongly encouraged to take/review a Principles of Economics course before the start of the academic year.
+If you take the Principles of Economics course offered online by SAIS, results will be transferred internally at the school.
+If a student does not pass an approved Principles of Economics course, they will not be allowed to begin International Economics 1 in Pre-term.

 Questions?